“Divine Pursuit”

 Strict Secularism

 The first trap to avoid is a form of “intellectual pride.”
 In other words, a common trap at this stage is to see reality only through the eyes of humanistic and secular perspectives.
 Within this worldview, the events of life are purely coincidental.
-All moments of awe/wonder are reduced to simple rational explanations.
+All moments of awe and wonder are reduced to simple, rational explanations.
 This is precisely why we’ve listed the action steps above.
 One of the biggest challenges during this stage is overcoming your own confirmation bias to ensure you are truly open to receiving new truths about the world.
 Even if those practices do not yield faith, they should (at the very least) increase one’s intellectual humility.

 Resources